American Routes Shortcuts: Mavis Staples

 NS: Oh that was a pretty quick proposal then,

 MS: That was a quick proposal.
-He told Pops, “Pops, I want to marry Mavis,” And Pops told him, “well don’t tell me, tell Mavis!”
+He told Pops, “Pops, I want to marry Mavis,” And Pops told him, “Well don’t tell me, tell Mavis!”
 And we courted for a while, we would write letters and talk on the phone, and we’d see each other at folk festivals.
 We were too young to travel to see each other.
 And anytime we’d see a folk festival where Dylan was gonna be, I knew I was gonna see Bobby.
-Bobby was a cute li’l guy, you know, he had curly hair, and he was kinda cute.
+Bobby was a cute little guy, you know, he had curly hair, and he was kinda cute.
 I was kinda cute myself, you know!
 We were a good couple.

 NS: I think you’re both still cute actually